Kastus: History

-In April 2016 the Sligo Institute of Technology, which is funded by Kastus, announced the creation of a non-toxic antimicrobial nanotechnology, which Kastus plans to market globally.
+In April 2016, the Sligo Institute of Technology, which is funded by Kastus, announced the creation of a non-toxic antimicrobial nanotechnology, which Kastus plans to market globally.
 This research is supported by a €1.5 million funding investment from Atlantic Bridge.

 In 2018, Kastus partnered with Oman-based ceramic tile producer Al Maha Ceramics, which exports to 15 countries in Asia and Africa.
 The deal saw Kastus use its antimicrobial technology to produce a range of new tiles called iProtect.

 In 2019, Kastus partnered with Faytech to enhance their development of touch display manufacturing capabilities.

 In 2020, Kastus developed antimicrobial and antiviral technology used on touch screens to prevent the spread of diseases such as COVID-19.
-The screen technology has been shown to kill up to 99% of harmful bacteria, fungi and antibiotic-resistant superbugs, including human coronavirus.
-Kastus was awarded EU Funding to further develop and expand these technologies and their applications, and has partnered with companies such as Lenovo, Zagg, and Lavazza with a range of commercial applications for their products.
+The screen technology has been shown to kill up to 99% of harmful bacteria, fungi, and antibiotic-resistant superbugs, including human coronavirus.
+Kastus was awarded EU funding to further develop and expand these technologies and their applications, and has partnered with companies such as Lenovo, Zagg, and Lavazza for a range of commercial applications for their products.

-In 2021, Kastus raised €5.65m in a Series A round to build out its global commercial team to meet growing demand for its antiviral surface protection technology.
+In 2021, Kastus raised €5.65 million in a Series A round to build out its global commercial team to meet growing demand for its antiviral surface protection technology.